beaconTau/BeaconTau/README.md

 2. A recent c++ compiler
    - [pybind11](https://github.com/pybind/pybind11) requires a c++11 compiler (clue is in the name).
-   - Unless you're on a very old machine you probably don't need to worry about this
+   - Unless you're on a very old machine you probably don't need to worry about this, otherwise install more c++ compiler and check it is invoked by default.

 ## Installation